lanthack/keras_timeseries/README.md

 # keras_timeseries

-In this exercise, we attempt to recreate an example by Jason Brownlee.
+In this exercise, we recreate an example by Jason Brownlee.
+The docstrings have been expanded to provide explanation of the arguments to the keras functions.

 References:
 * http://machinelearningmastery.com/